chrisplmmr/PERN-Todo-List/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+- Postgres DB
+- ExpressJS Server API (Server Folder)
+- React Front-End (Client Folder)
+- Node
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+- PERN Stack
+- Server run with "nodemon start"
+- Client run with "npm start"

 ## Features
 List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Its all great

 ## Screenshots